 Abstract:

 Objective: Rheumatoid Arthritis (RA) is a chronic disease which can lead to long term joint damage, joint destruction resulting in chronic pain, loss of function and disability.
-The present study aimed to formulate the solid lipid nanoparticles (SLNs) of aceclofenac (ACE).
+The present study aimed to formulate the solid lipid nanoparticles (SLNs) of Aceclofenac (ACE).
 SLNs are considered to be the most effective lipid based colloidal carriers and one of the most popular approaches to improve the oral bioavailability of poorly water soluble drugs.

-Methods: Aceclofenac loaded SLNs were formulated by micro emulsion method and coated with chitosan (CS) for targeted drug delivery and characterized by various methods such as particle size, poly dispersity index and in vitro drug release in phosphate buffer.
+Methods: Aceclofenac loaded SLNs were formulated by micro emulsion method and coated with chitosan (CS) for targeted drug delivery and characterized by various methods such as particle size, polydispersity index and In-vitro drug release in phosphate buffer.

 Results: Aceclofenac-SLN formulation variables were optimized through the use of the Box–Behnken design of response surface methodology.
 The improved formulation had a particle size of 269±2.45 nm, a PDI of 0.217±0.008, and an entrapment efficiency of almost 79.9±2.21.
 The zeta potential of the Aceclofenac-SLN was 35.7 mV.
 According to TEM investigation, Aceclofenac-SLNs exhibited a spherical form and ranged in size from 100 nm.
 Endothermic transitions were visible at 243°C in the ACE DSC curve.
 With 83.2±1.5% of the drug released from the SLNs in 24 hours, Aceclofenac-SLN showed a regulated release of the drug from the lipid matrix.

-Conclusion: When compared to pure drug solutions, the drug release experiments demonstrated that optimized Aceclofenac -SLNs displayed sustained drug release upto 24 Hr.
+Conclusion: As compared to pure drug solutions, the optimized Aceclofenac -SLNs formulations demonstrated sustained drug release up to 24 Hours.

-Keywords: Solid lipid nanoparticles, chitosan, aceclofenac, rheumatoid arthritis
+Keywords: Solid lipid nanoparticles, Chitosan, Aceclofenac, Rheumatoid arthritis

 1. INTRODUCTION

-Almost every area of medicine, including cardiology, ophthalmology, endocrinology, oncology, pulmonology, and immunology, as well as highly specialized fields like gene delivery, brain targeting, tumor targeting, oral vaccine formulations, and others, has been greatly impacted by drug delivery systems based on nanoparticles.[Manzari et al., 2021] Solid lipid nanoparticles (SLN) are a crucial instrument in the field of nanotechnology for the administration of arthritis treatments because of their simple permeability and high drug loading capacity [Mishra et al. 2018].
+Almost every area of medicine, including cardiology, ophthalmology, endocrinology, oncology, pulmonology, and immunology, as well as highly specialized fields like gene delivery, brain targeting, tumor targeting, oral vaccine formulations, and others, has greatly benefited from nanoparticles based drug delivery systems.[Manzari et al., 2021] Solid lipid nanoparticles (SLN) are a crucial instrument in the field of nanotechnology for the administration of arthritis treatments because of their simple permeability and high drug loading capacity [Mishra et al. 2018].
 The chronic illness known as rheumatoid arthritis (RA) can cause permanent joint damage and destruction, which can cause chronic pain, loss of function, and disability.
 The immune system reacts to its own antigen because the body is unable to discriminate between foreign and self-antigens in this autoimmune disease.
 There are three phases to the progression of arthritis, which impacts the skeleton, respiratory system, and heart.[Gibofsky et al., 2012].
 According to estimates, the condition affects between 0.3% and 1.0% of people worldwide.
 [Taylor et al. 2016].

 Non-steroidal anti-inflammatory drugs (NSAIDs) have long been used to treat rheumatoid arthritis patients.
 A variety of formulations, including transdermal patches, pediatric and geriatric formulations, parenteral liquids, oral liquids, tablets, capsules, and topical medicines, have been used historically to treat RA.
 The aggressive use of disease-modifying anti-rheumatic medications (DMARDs) and immunological therapies that target cells implicated in RA immunopathogenesis has greatly revolutionized RA therapy during the past ten years.
 [McInnes and Schett 2017, Bemt 2018].